min2ha/ukwa-site/content/target/48194/index.en.md

   "subject": "Brexit"
 }

-# First Division Association: FDA says "Now is the time to change the Government’s approach to public sector pay."

 The challenges of Brexit and existing Government priorities are pushing the service to its limits, while the senior civil servants work more hours for falling real-terms pay